Organisation objects and commands

 CREATE

-An example create host command with organisation extension:
+An example create host command with a linked reseller organisation:

 <?xml version="1.0" encoding="UTF-8" standalone="no"?>